eHonnef/tibia-screenshot-organizer/README.md

 Script to organize the tibia's screenshot folder.
 It'll move (or copy) the screenshots from the tibia's screenshot folder to another folder and organize by `character name and screenshot type` (e.g.: LevelUP, DeathPVE, Hotkey, etc).

+## Release

+There is a compiled version for Windows in the releases.
+[Link](https://github.com/eHonnef/tibia-screenshot-organizer/releases/tag/1.0.1)

 ## Requirements

 Only Python 3+.